Tim Tebow Is Getting Better At Baseball, And Fans Are Flocking To See Him Play

 Considering the road Tebow has traveled, those numbers are actually pretty impressive.
 And while MLB teams probably won’t be taking notice any time soon, fans are certainly paying attention to Tebow both at Columbia Fireflies home games and when the team hits the road.

-According to a report from David Caraviello of the Post and Courier, team attendance is up roughly 2,000 people per night, averaging 5,787 people in attendance per game.
+According to a report from David Caraviello of the Post and Courier, team attendance is up roughly 2,000 people per night, averaging 5,787 per game.

-The report also mentions that Tebow merchandise has been in high demand as well.
+The report also mentions that Tebow merchandise has been in high demand.

 [H/T: CBS Sports]